forderud/QtNativeWindow/README.md

 Transparent background has not yet been enabled for the OLE window due to [Active Qt](https://doc.qt.io/qt-6/activeqt-index.html) drawing artifacts.
 Define `TRANSPARENT_OLE_CONTROL` to reproduce this problem.

+This problem have not yet been submitted to the Qt company.

 ## Documentation
 * Qt [Window Embedding](https://doc.qt.io/qt-6/platform-integration.html#window-embedding)